Have you wondered why earning continuing education credits is crucial for all personal trainers?

 But that won’t be easy to achieve if you live and work in a university town.

 So that can certainly influence your decision.

 It might still be possible if your target audience can be expanded along with you still being able to focus on a particular niche within that.

 Don’t let the scope of your niche be too restricted or too wide-ranging

 While you might have defined what you think is the perfect niche, it’s important to look into whether it’s too restricted or the opposite, too wide-ranging to be a workable option.

-For example, calling yourself “the greatest squat trainer in the business” is an example of a niche that’s far too restricted.
+For example, calling yourself “the greatest squat trainer in the business” is an example of a far too restricted niche.

-Your perfect niche should be somewhere in-between being too restricted or too broad.
+Your perfect niche should be somewhere in-between being too restricted and too broad.